Buying an electric car: Which type of EV is right for you?

 “How far will it go on a full charge?”
 It’s always the first question electric car owners are asked, frequently followed by a dismissive response that it would be impossible to live with such a limited range.

 Electric cars do require their owners to adopt a new mindset.
-The current champion in terms of range – the Mercedes-Benz EQS – can manage an impressive 453 miles before you need to plug it in.
+One the best performers in terms of range, the Mercedes-Benz EQS, can manage an impressive 453 miles before you need to plug it in.
 However, even that pales in comparison to a diesel-powered executive car, which might achieve 700 miles on a full tank of fuel.

-This is why Tesla remains a popular choice for those who need to drive long distances.
-Their range is generally excellent, and the company’s Supercharger network is fast and widespread.
+This is partly why Tesla vehicles remain popular for those who need to drive long distances.
+Their range is generally impressive, and the company’s Supercharger network is fast and widespread.

 Many older electric cars offer a range of between 100 and 200 miles, but owners learn to live with that.
 They reason that the vast majority of trips are short, so recharging overnight at home becomes part of their routine.

 The Honda e, for example, offers a range of just 130 miles.
-Honda says, perhaps rightly, that urban cars like e simply won’t be used for long-distance travel.
+Honda said, perhaps rightly, that urban cars like e simply won’t be used for long-distance travel.

 You have to make that call.
 Many electric car owners will also own another car with a petrol or diesel engine, which is capable of making a longer journey when needed.